Scott James Morris Sells 1,997 Shares of Freshpet, Inc. (NASDAQ:FRPT) Stock

 - On Monday, April 19th, Scott James Morris sold 1,997 shares of Freshpet stock.
 The shares were sold at an average price of $169.87, for a total transaction of $339,230.39.

-A number of research analysts recently weighed in on the stock.
-DA Davidson lifted their price objective on shares of Freshpet from $194.00 to $217.00 and gave the company a “buy” rating in a research note on Thursday, March 11th.
-Truist lifted their price objective on shares of Freshpet from $150.00 to $175.00 in a research note on Tuesday, May 4th.
-Zacks Investment Research upgraded shares of Freshpet from a “sell” rating to a “hold” rating in a research note on Wednesday, May 5th.
-JPMorgan Chase & Co. lifted their price objective on shares of Freshpet from $170.00 to $187.00 and gave the company an “overweight” rating in a research note on Tuesday, February 23rd.
-Finally, Citigroup lifted their price objective on shares of Freshpet from $100.00 to $123.00 and gave the company a “sell” rating in a research note on Thursday, February 25th.
-One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and eight have given a buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average price target of $159.56.
+A number of institutional investors have recently added to or reduced their stakes in FRPT.
+First Trust Advisors LP increased its stake in Freshpet by 99.1% in the 4th quarter.
+First Trust Advisors LP now owns 52,629 shares of the company’s stock valued at $7,473,000 after buying an additional 26,192 shares during the period.
+California Public Employees Retirement System increased its stake in shares of Freshpet by 6.7% during the 4th quarter.
+California Public Employees Retirement System now owns 96,082 shares of the company’s stock worth $13,643,000 after purchasing an additional 5,999 shares during the last quarter.
+CIBC Asset Management Inc acquired a new position in shares of Freshpet during the 4th quarter worth $202,000.
+Los Angeles Capital Management LLC increased its stake in shares of Freshpet by 62.1% during the 4th quarter.
+Los Angeles Capital Management LLC now owns 4,175 shares of the company’s stock worth $593,000 after purchasing an additional 1,600 shares during the last quarter.
+Finally, US Bancorp DE increased its stake in shares of Freshpet by 5.0% during the 4th quarter.
+US Bancorp DE now owns 8,643 shares of the company’s stock worth $1,228,000 after purchasing an additional 409 shares during the last quarter.
+Hedge funds and other institutional investors own 94.53% of the company’s stock.

-A number of large investors have recently made changes to their positions in FRPT.
-Price T Rowe Associates Inc. MD grew its position in Freshpet by 11,186.0% in the first quarter.
-Price T Rowe Associates Inc. MD now owns 1,727,995 shares of the company’s stock worth $274,423,000 after acquiring an additional 1,712,684 shares in the last quarter.
-Fred Alger Management LLC purchased a new position in Freshpet in the first quarter worth $117,975,000.
-Norges Bank bought a new stake in Freshpet in the fourth quarter worth $59,369,000.
-BlackRock Inc. lifted its stake in Freshpet by 9.9% in the first quarter.
-BlackRock Inc. now owns 4,480,036 shares of the company’s stock worth $711,474,000 after purchasing an additional 404,131 shares during the last quarter.
-Finally, Franklin Resources Inc. lifted its stake in Freshpet by 46.4% in the first quarter.
-Franklin Resources Inc. now owns 1,147,490 shares of the company’s stock worth $182,233,000 after purchasing an additional 363,951 shares during the last quarter.
-Institutional investors own 94.53% of the company’s stock.
+A number of brokerages recently weighed in on FRPT.
+Citigroup boosted their price objective on shares of Freshpet from $100.00 to $123.00 and gave the company a “sell” rating in a research report on Thursday, February 25th.
+Zacks Investment Research upgraded shares of Freshpet from a “sell” rating to a “hold” rating in a research report on Wednesday, May 5th.
+Oppenheimer upped their target price on shares of Freshpet from $175.00 to $200.00 and gave the stock an “average” rating in a research report on Tuesday, April 27th.
+They noted that the move was a valuation call.
+Stifel Nicolaus upped their target price on shares of Freshpet from $170.00 to $195.00 and gave the stock a “buy” rating in a research report on Tuesday, May 4th.
+Finally, Credit Suisse Group upped their target price on shares of Freshpet from $115.00 to $150.00 and gave the stock a “neutral” rating in a research report on Wednesday, February 24th.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and eight have assigned a buy rating to the stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $159.56.

 Freshpet, Inc manufactures and markets natural fresh meals and treats for dogs and cats in the United States, Canada, and the United Kingdom.
 The company sells its products under the Freshpet brand; and Dognation and Dog Joy labels through various classes of retail, including grocery, mass, club, pet specialty, and natural, as well as online.